William J. Bauer: Federal judicial service

+In the Matter of OIL SPILL BY THE AMOCO CADIZ OFF THE COAST OF FRANCE ON MARCH 16, 1978.

+He assumed senior status on October 31, 1994.
+He was a Member of the Judicial Conference of the United States from 1987 to 1993.

 On April 19, 2018, Bauer wrote the majority opinion striking down Indiana's ban on abortion due to disability as unconstitutional.
 Bauer was joined by Joel Flaum, over the dissent of Daniel Anthony Manion.
 This part was upheld in Box v.
 Planned Parenthood.

+On September 30, 2022, at the age of 96, Bauer transitioned to inactive senior status on the Court of Appeals.

+Personal life

+In 2013, Bauer married Patricia Spratt, an appellate litigator and a shareholder of the firm Shefsky & Froelich.
+She had previously clerked for Bauer in 1991 and 1992.

+In 2015, the Illinois Supreme Court appointed Spratt to a vacant judgeship on the 7th subcircuit of the Cook County Circuit Court.
+She was elected to the judgeship in 2016, and won retention in 2022.

 Honor

-Bauer was inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the State’s highest honor) by the Governor of Illinois in 2010 in the area of Government & Law.
+Bauer was inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the State's highest honor) by the Governor of Illinois in 2010 in the area of Government & Law.